s0md3v/s0md3v.github.io/_posts/2024/2024-08-09-magika-bypass.markdown

 The platform in question was: [app.illuminarty.ai](https://app.illuminarty.ai)

-Given enough AI-generated photos, any detector of this kind would inevitably produce false negatives but the goal was to a method that does it consistently.
+If given enough AI-generated photos, any detector of this kind would inevitably produce false negatives but the goal was to develop a method that does it consistently.

 This leads to the question, if I were to build this detection software from scratch - what would I do?